 The Company has in place a remuneration framework (which covers all aspects of remuneration) for the Directors and the KMP.
 The Company currently identifies its MD who is the only Executive Director of the Company, and the President as its KMP.
+On an annual basis, the RC reviews and approves the remuneration packages (including annual increments, midyear and year-end variable bonuses and share options) for the KMP which are within specific mandates sought from the Board.
 The KMP's contracts of service which have been reviewed by the RC do not contain any unfair or unreasonable termination clauses.

 All the members of the RC also sit on the SOSC and the chairman of the RC is also the chairman of the SOSC.
-The RC has access to appropriate advice from the Company's Head of Human Resources ("HR Head"), who attends all RC meetings.
+The RC has access to appropriate advice from the Company's Head of Human Resources department ("HR Head"), who attends all RC and SOSC meetings.
 No remuneration consultants from outside the Company were appointed.

 The Company Secretary maintains records of all RC and SOSC meetings including records of discussions on key deliberations and decisions taken.

-Three meetings of the RC were convened during 2016.
-For the financial year under review, the RC conducted a selfassessment of its own effectiveness in the discharge of its roles and responsibilities, which was facilitated through the use of a self-assessment checklist ("RC Self-Assessment Checklist").

-The RC Self-Assessment Checklist covered, inter alia, the responsibilities of the RC under its terms of reference, and considered also the contribution of RC members to the deliberation and decision making process at RC meetings.
+Three meetings of the RC were convened during 2017.

+For the financial year under review, the RC conducted a self-assessment of its own effectiveness in the discharge of its roles and responsibilities, which was facilitated through the use of a self-assessment checklist ("RC Self-Assessment Checklist").
+The RC Self-Assessment Checklist covered, inter alia, the responsibilities of the RC under its terms of reference, and considered also the contribution of RC members to the deliberation and decision-making process at RC meetings.